How to access clinical trial datasets

 - Agreement that Novo Nordisk gets a fully paid-up, unrestricted non-exclusive license to any and all inventions that may result from the analysis of Novo Nordisk data.

-- Immediate notification of Novo Nordisk and relevant health authorities of any health or safety concerns that may have arisen from the analysis of Novo Nordisk data.
+- Immediate notification to Novo Nordisk and relevant health authorities of any health or safety concerns that may have arisen from the analysis of Novo Nordisk data.

 - Declaration of the intent to publish findings of scientific and medical importance in relevant peer-reviewed journals.